RafaelMeier/FGM-PremixedFOAM/README.md

 The ```fgmPremixedFoam``` app is built from the ```rhoReactingBuoyantFoam``` where a new library named ```combustionFGMModel``` is called by the OpenFOAM.
 The ```rhoReactingBuoyantFoam``` is a native OpenFOAM solver that comes as an optional platform in ```reactingFoam```.
 The ```rhoReactingBuoyantFoam``` is a solver for chemical reactions using a density-based thermodynamics package with enhanced buoyancy treatment.

+If this code will used for any purpose reference it as

+R. Meier, Implementation of FGM model for premixed flames in OpenFOAM.
+In Proceedings of CFD with OpenSource Software, Sweden, 2022.http://dx.doi.org/10.17196/OS_CFD#YEAR_2022.

 ### Version

 OpenFOAM-v2112